 Or maybe it’s a Wednesday after a hard day of work and you just need a drink.

-So if you’re in the mood for a whiskey cocktail but aren’t sure what to order, or can’t remember which has a cherry versus which has the lemon peel and sugar, pull up your barstool for a bit of history and the small but important differences between these classics.
+So if you’re in the mood for a whiskey cocktail but aren’t sure what to order, or can’t remember which has a cherry versus which has the lemon peel and sugar, pull up your barstool for a bit of history and the small but important differences between these three classics: